Welcome to the Family!

 Family Business in West Michigan

-West Michigan’s unique culture of family enterprise which has been a critical in developing and shaping our community.
+West Michigan’s unique culture of family enterprise which has been critical in developing and shaping our community.

 A group of independent West Michigan family businesses shared a common goal – to keep family businesses vibrant, strong, and contributing to our community.
 They believed that an organization which fosters community, mentorship, and access to educational resources would assist family businesses navigate the unique operating challenges and improve the opportunity for succession.